s-h-a-d-o-w/shadertoy-webcam-recorder/README.md

 ## TODO

+- Will probably have to convert this into an Electron app.
+Keeping more than 5 Minutes of HD footage in RAM doesn't make browsers happy (MB are webm video file sizes, not RAM use):

+#### Chrome
+Works: 4 minutes, 82 MB
+Tab crash @ 100 MB / 4m8s of processed video

+#### Firefox
+Works: 3:30 minutes, 140 MB
+ffmpeg reports "out of memory" @ 278 MB / 6m34s of video

 - Actually make shaders from shadertoy available...

 - Check whether pathetic frame rates mostly stem from capturing streams.
 I can't do anything about that but at least then I know that IF maybe